Bamieh/bamieh/README.md

 # Hello!
 I'm Ahmad Bamieh

 I am a software development engineer @elastic on the Kibana platform team.
-I Enjoy building cool stuff and contributing to OSS, having been a member @nodejs, founded their mentorship program, helped maintain MochaJS and other OSS projects.
+I Enjoy building cool stuff and contributing to OSS, having been a member @nodejs community committee, founded their mentorship program, helped maintain MochaJS and other OSS projects.

 <br />